 With STP, there is a potential to generate higher returns.
 In an STP, an investor would initially invest the money in a liquid fund or a debt fund.
 The returns from a liquid fund are higher when compared to a savings bank account.
 Therefore, by investing in a liquid fund, investors have a good potential to generate higher returns as opposed to holding the money in a savings bank account.

 With STP, investors can manage risk by moving funds between high-risk investments to low-risk investments.
-For example, Mr Kumar invests for his retirement in an equity fund through SIP.
+For example, Mr Kumar invests for his retirement in an equity-oriented mutual fund through SIP.
 His investment tenure is 25 years.
 On nearing his retirement, Mr Kumar can choose to do an STP from his equity investments to a debt fund.
 This would help Mr Kumar in moving all his investments to a safer haven by the time of his retirement.

 STP helps in rebalancing the portfolio.
 In simple terms, if an investor wishes to transfer money from equity to debt or from debt to equity, they can easily do it through STP.
 In a scenario where the investor has too many funds in debt, they can reallocate them to equity.
 Similarly, in the case where they have too many funds in equity, through STP, they can reallocate the funds to debt.

 Following are the features of a Systematic Transfer Plan:

 - Minimum amount: There is no minimum amount of investment for an STP.
 However, experts recommend an investment of INR 12,000.

 - Frequency: The minimum number of transfers is six, which is mandatory for an STP investment.